 Container requirements flyer – click here for English and here for Spanish

 Household garbage collection procedures

 All household garbage must be free of liquids and placed in secure, durable plastic bags prior to placement in a county-issued garbage roll cart.
-Excess/overflow garbage is not permitted for households with 95-gallon garbage roll carts, and will not be serviced on residents’ scheduled service day; for servicing, residents should submit a special collection request for overflow garbage by clicking here.
+Excess/overflow bags are not permitted outside of roll carts and will not be serviced on residents’ scheduled service day.
+For servicing, residents should submit a special collection request (prepaid fee applies) by clicking here, OR can obtain an additional 95-gallon garbage roll cart (an increase in annual sanitation assessment fees will apply).
 Household garbage must be placed at the curb before 7 a.m. on a resident’s scheduled collection day, and should not block mailboxes, driveways, sidewalks, drainage systems or roadways.
 Residents are not allowed to place items for collection at the curb prior to 7 p.m. on the day before their scheduled collection day.
 Containers must be returned to residents’ homes within 24 hours after collection.

 Single-stream recycling collection procedures

 Recyclable materials can be commingled and loosely placed inside a county-issued recycling roll cart.
 All cardboard boxes should be flattened before placing curbside.
 Large quantities of unflattened boxes will incur a special collection fee.
 Recycling roll carts must be placed curbside prior to 7 a.m. on a resident’s scheduled collection day, and should not block mailboxes, etc. Roll carts should not remain curbside for more than 24 hours after servicing.
 Click here (curbside recycling section) for more information on curbside recycling.